conduitio-labs/conduit-connector-db2/README.md

 You have to restart pipeline, tracking table will be recreated by connector.

-#### I accidentally removed table.

-You have to stop the pipeline, remove the conduit tracking table, and then start the pipeline.

 #### Is it possible to change table name?